Paul Hardcastle: Personal life

-Hardcastle married Dolores Baker in 1985, and they have three children including British DJ and saxophonist Paul Hardcastle Jr. as well as singer Maxine Hardcastle who both contributed vocals to Hardcastle's Transcontinental, a 2011 collection of new music recorded with Ryan Farish.
+Hardcastle married Dolores Baker in 1985.
+They have three children, including British DJ and saxophonist Paul Hardcastle Jr. and singer Maxine Hardcastle, who both contributed vocals to Hardcastle's Transcontinental, a 2011 collection of new music recorded with Ryan Farish.

+On 13 January 2026, Hardcastle announced the death of his son, Paul Hardcastle Jr., aged 35, in a road accident.